Elizalzate/ElizAlzate/README.md

 https://www.linkedin.com/in/ealzate/  <br/>
 https://twitter.com/ealzatez <br/>

-## 🗣️ Kinda fluent in 2 languages:
+## 🗣️ I can communicate with these languages:
 * Spanish
 * English